 Computational Aeroacoustics (CAA) | A critically overlooked sub-branch of Computational Fluid Dynamics (CFD)

-Noise is an integral part of almost every device around us.
+Noise is an integral part of almost every device around us and has become a core focus in Computational Aeroacoustics (CAA).
 Vehicles, electronic tools and even the wind can cause such high Sound Pressure Level (SPL) that can disturb both the environment and the lives of citizens inhabiting a particular area.

-Thankfully, the noise generated from flowing fluids can seamlessly be calculated with our custom software, in addition to our 25+ years of experience in aerospace and aeroacoustical analysis’ and on-staff engineering expertise.
+Thankfully, the noise generated from flowing fluids can seamlessly be calculated with our custom software, in addition to our decades of experience in aerospace and aeroacoustical analysis.

 Quickly and Reliably Respond to Air and Fluid Flow Challenges